MasterNodeAI

 Q: What companies does Bending Spoons own?

-Q: How much did Bending Spoons raise in its IPO and what will the money be used for?
+Q: How much did Bending Spoons raise in its IPO?